 Raised on a London council estate, Talia Randall began her artistic career as a participant in various community schemes.
 She has since performed comedy, poetry and theatre on stages across the UK including Wales Millennium Centre as part of Charlotte Church’s Utopia, The Southbank, Bristol Old Vic, Roundhouse, Glastonbury and the main stage at Larmer Tree festival.

-Talia Randall makes and curates riotous cabaret, bold poetry and joyous theatre.
-Often acting the chaotic clown on stage, once you scratch the surface you’ll find work that is political, personal and provocative.
+Talia often acts the chaotic clown on stage by improvising, riffing with the audience and creating an intimate atmosphere, but once you scratch the surface you’ll find work that is personal and provocative.

 ‘Randall is distinctive’